 Hello!
-We hope that you have had an amazing start to 2018 and want to officially welcome you to our Blog Page!
+We want to officially welcome you to our Blog Page!
 We have such a heart for sharing our life experiences through writing, and this Blog will do just that.
 This page will entail our great love for Jesus, family, music, people and each other.
 Our hope is that you will keep up with us as we share on our faith, marriage, music releases, travel experiences and what the Lord shows us about day-to-day life.
 We want to encourage and uplift you whenever you read!
-Feel free to subscribe, comment, share and enjoy as we kick this thing off. :)
+Feel free to subscribe, comment, share and enjoy!

 Marcus & Carolina